 BTI has become an important reliability concern in circuit design.
 Previous solutions in the presilicon design stage aimed at guaranteeing reliable circuit performance can lead to large area and associated power overheads.
-An adaptive approach that determines the temporal degradation of the circuit, and compensates for it, through ABB and ASV has been proposed in this work.
+An adaptive approach that determines the temporal degradation of the circuit, and compensates for it, through adaptive body biasing (ABB) and adaptive supply voltage (ASV) has been proposed in this work.
 The results indicate that by combining the adaptive and synthesis approaches, circuits can be efficiently guardbanded over their lifetime, with a minimal overhead in area, and a small increase in power, as compared with a circuit designed only to meet the nominal specifications.
-Further, techniques such as those in [27] may be used to apply ABB/ASV to simultaneously counter the impact of aging, as well as process and temperature variations.
+Further, techniques such as those in [21] may be used to apply ABB/ASV to simultaneously counter the impact of aging, as well as process and temperature variations.